froheel/Crawler/README.md

 # Crawler
 A Web crawler designed to download .xml files from the urls it visits.
-Python and it's libraries are used.
-Jupyter notebook has been used.
+Python along with Jupyter notebook is used and the relevant libraries are imported.

 ## URL Frontier
 1) Takes in seed urls and implements front queue and back queues.